paritytech/substrate/README.md

 ## To play

 If you'd like to play with Polkadot, you'll need to install a client like this one.
-First, get Rust and the support software if you don't already have it:
+First, get Rust (1.26.1 stable) and the support software if you don't already have it:

 ```
 curl https://sh.rustup.rs -sSf | sh